Lynn Stitt, President

 Mikaela Fleisher, Secretary

+She met Lynn Stitt when volunteering at The Best Little Cat House.
 She is one of the youngest board members for PennyFix and is extremely honored to have been chosen to help make PennyFix a success.

 Bio coming soon!